 Within this course, students will be assigned to read and interact with the textbook within the third party platform, SmartBook.
 Students must complete each reading and item in the textbook in order to earn the points associated with the assigned reading and prior to completing any Homework assignments.

 The student will submit a 400-word summative assessment of his/her understanding of law enforcement, the courts, and the correctional system.
 The student will be required to include 4 in-text citations.

-This post-test will assess your knowledge of the Bill of Rights near the end of the course.
-The post-test will be open-book/open-notes, contain 10 multiple-choice questions, and have a 15-minute time limit.
+This post-quiz will assess the student's knowledge of the Bill of Rights near the end of the course.
+The post-quiz will be open-book/open-notes, contain 10 multiple-choice questions, and have a 15-minute time limit.